Tintprxy/ZombieChoiceGame/README.md

   saves/slot1.json .. slot3.json
 ```
 Edit / add files → restart → new content live.
 No recompilation of logic layer required.

+## JSON vs Gson (Clear Explanation)
+To avoid confusion:

+- **JSON** = the data format used for scenes, saves, titles, items, and story branching.
+- **Gson** = the Java library used to parse those JSON files into Java objects.

+Your game is JSON-driven, and uses Gson to read that JSON.

 ## Core Architecture
 | Layer | Responsibilities | Key Classes |